d-bl/GroundForge/Reversed-engineering-of-patterns.md

 The purpose is to copy-paste these objects together to something that looks like a (distorted) version of the desired pattern.
-This method is too error prone to prepare with pencil and paper.
-Two methods can prevent mistakes.

-* Use the SVG template (<a href="https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/template.svg" download="GroundForge-template.svg">download</a>, [preview])
+This method can be quite error prone.

+When using pencil and paper start with the simplifications and moulding as described under [Recognize patterns](#recognize-patterns).
+Then lookup the digits or letters from the template.

-  and a third-party general purpose editor like Adobe-Illustrator, CorelDraw or the free InkScape.
+You can also use a general purpose editor like Adobe-Illustrator, CorelDraw or the free InkScape and the SVG template (<a href="https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/template.svg" download="GroundForge-template.svg">download</a>, [preview]).
 The objects are shown two times on the template, once in a compact group, once in an alpha-numerical order.
 The symbol in each object has six free snapping points, two of them should be connected with other objects.
 Copy-paste these objects to assemble a pattern without changing the length or directions of lines connecting the symbols.
 It might need some out-of-the-box thinking: the Binche snow flake example below has horizontal connections and the vertical connection is reduced to a single stitch.
 Stretching the stitch into a kind of plait with a hole (`ctcttctc`) reveals traditional connections in the thread diagram.

 [preview]: https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/template.svg

-* The other method requires a patch of the lace (don't sew/knot off) and squared paper.
-  Make the pattern with a few repeats as usual but with tcptc at each stitch and very large pin distances.
-  The large distances should allow you to move the pins to the corners of the squares.
-  Diagonal pairs should span just a single square, horizontal and vertical pairs should span one or at most two squares.
-  If you can't meet these requirements, it is not possible to generate the pattern with GroundForge.
-  If you can meet the requirements, look up the symbols from the template for each pin.

 The next step is figuring out the tiling.
 The tiles in the example are surrounded with a red-dotted line and stacked as bricks in a wall.
 An alternative stacking method looks like a checker board though the tiles can be rectangles.
 Finally read the matrix from the symbols within one tile.
 Note that empty spots require a dash as shown on [choose stitches](Choose-Stitches), it would get confusing with this example.